rshariffdeen/FixMorph/experiments/ISSTA21/README.md

 /FixMorph/output/<tag_id> (for this example the tag_id defined in the configuration file is 'update-test') i.e. /FixMorph/output/update-test
 Similarly, the logs are also stored in /FixMorph/logs/<tag_id>.

-For more examples refer [this guide](../../doc/Examples.md)
+For more examples refer [this guide](../../doc/Examples.md).

 # Running Experiments
 Following details how to run the scripts and the tool to replicate the results of our experiments.
 Once you build the docker image, you spin up a container as mentioned above.

 Inside the container the following directories/files will be used
-- /FixMorph - this will be the tool directory
+- /FixMorph - this is the tool directory
 - /experiments/ISSTA21 - all experiment setups will be deployed in this directory
 - /experiments/ISSTA21/main-data.json - this contains the meta-data for the main experiment of (350 commits)
 - /experiments/ISSTA21/cve-data.json - this contains the meta-data for the cve-fixes